OMaraLab/chem3208/docs/source/forcefields.rst

 Questions
 =========

 This is the total list of questions you should answer, which also includes the questions that were asked within the workbook.
 Please answer these in a text document and submit it as a PDF.
+Include your two graphs where you compare the fits of functional forms to the bond data. (#5 and #12) **(6 marks)**

 #.
 Which functional form had the best fit to your overall bond data in the Parametrising Water section?
 Did this change once you fitted the function to a subset of the data?
 Which functional form do most force fields use, and why? **(4 marks)**
 #.
 What does the average difference between your calculated energy for water and the MP2 energy for water represent? **(1 mark)**
 #.
 What does the :code:`k` parameter define in a dihedral function?
 What is the phase shift and force constant of the O=CA-C-N dihedral in an alanine molecule?
 How did you find the force constant of the O=CA-C-N dihedral? **(4 marks)**
 #.
-How many non-bonded calculations do you have to complete for 3 molecules of alanine, when they are: all-atom, united-atom, or coarse-grained? **(3 marks)**
+How many non-bonded calculations do you have to complete for 3 molecules of alanine, when they are: all-atom, united-atom, or coarse-grained?
+What are the atom types for the all-atom and united-atom representations? **(7 marks)**
 #.
 There are two approaches to force field parametrisation.
 Which was followed in this lab?
 What is the other approach, and what is one reason we did not use that one? **(3 marks)**
 #.
 In this lab you used *ab initio* molecular dynamics (AIMD) simulations to help you choose parameters.
 Why is it infeasible to use *ab initio* methods for protein simulations?
 Make reference to the scaling of the computations required.
 What is one situation when you would need AIMD rather than classical MD, apart from when you need more accurate representations? **(3 marks)**
 #.
 List the 4 bonded and 2 non-bonded interactions that contribute to the potential energy function of a classical molecular dynamics simulation.
 Give the functional form that is most commonly used for each. **(6 marks)**
 #.
 Explain the concept of additivity as it applies to classical force fields. **(2 marks)**
 #.
 Explain the concept of transferability as it applies to classical force fields. **(2 marks)**

-**(Total 28 marks)**
+**(Total 38 marks)**